thomashillman/persian-hugo/exampleSite/content/privacy-policy/_index.md

 ## Online Privacy Policy Only

-Our Privacy Policy created at GDPRPrivacyPolicy.net) applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in Immutable Inc. This policy is not applicable to any information collected offline or via channels other than this website.
+Our Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in Immutable Inc. This policy is not applicable to any information collected offline or via channels other than this website.

 ## Consent